orichemo/around-react/README.md

 ### Overview

-This project was primary a refactor of the identical project I have built using vanilla JavaScript.
+This project was primarily a refactor of the identical project I have built using vanilla JavaScript.
 You can see the previous version here:

 [https://github.com/orichemo/web_project_4]